ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 area = circle.area
 print(f"Radius {radius} has an area of {area}")
 # output: Radius 10 has an area of 314.1592653589793

+circle.radius = -1  # ValueError: Radius cannot be negative
 ```

 ### Descriptor

 Descriptors are used to customize the behavior of getting, setting, or deleting an attribute's value.
 Descriptors provide a general mechanism to control attribute access in Python classes.

 A Python property is actually a specific implementation of the descriptor that often used to decorate class methods.
 It can also be used as a typical descriptor that is defined as a class attribute.